 DPS Increases Spring Break DWI Enforcement

-“The decision to drink and drive during Spring Break -- or any time -- can often lead to disastrous and deadly consequences,” said DPS Director Steven McCraw.
-“Taking impaired drivers off Texas roadways during Spring Break is a top priority for the department, and we also call on the public to do their part and designate a sober driver or find alternate transportation if they plan to drink alcohol.”
+“Drivers who disregard the law and choose to drive drunk not only put themselves and their passengers in harm’s way -- they endanger everyone else on the road,” said DPS Director Steven McCraw.
+“Taking impaired drivers off Texas roadways during Spring Break is a top priority for DPS.
+We urge the public to always drive sober and to obtain alternate transportation or designate a sober driver if they plan to drink alcohol.”

-DPS offers the following tips for safe travel during the Spring Break holiday:
+DPS offers the following tips for safe travel on Texas roadways during the Spring Break holiday: